cbigger/ZINO/README.md

 - zino-daemon - This is the main entrypoint to the platform.
 It loads the main configuration, contacts all the other services passing their boot configuration data as needed, and provides a central control point for administration.
-All other services depend on this guy to function, and is one of the only required modules, the other being the zino-rtr.
+All other services depend on this guy to function, and it is one of the only required modules, the other being zino-rtr.
 This guy does a lot of taking and reformatting of data to be used by other components.
 It recieves all incoming requests via Unix Domain Socket, and starts processing the (message, channel_id) data.
 The channel_hash is optional, and default behaviour can be